CIAO-systems/rite/plugins/faker/README.md

 The `generator` element can have multiple fields, that have the following attributes:
 | **Attribute** | **Description** |
 |---------------|-----------------|
-| name | The nema of the generated field
+| name | The name of the generated field
 | function | The name of the generating function.
 See [function list](#generation-function)
 | optional | This boolean attribute controls, if a field is optional.
 If it is `true`, the importer will eventually add the field.
 So it can be part of the records sometimes.
 If it is `false` the field is added for every record.